lickcreative/website/README.md

 There are Collections for each section on the homepage (`_home-sections`), each client shown in the Clients section (`_clients`), each piece of work shown in the Work section (`_work`), each location in the Contact section (`_locations`) and each of the Lab pages (`_lab`).
 Siteleaf also creates an '_uploads' Collection to manage user-uploaded images.

-## Home Sections
+## Homepage Sections

 ### Overview

-The homepage is `index.md`, and all it does is sort the sections in the `_home-sections` Collection according to the `position` value in their frontmatter and output them in turn.
+The homepage is `index.md`, and all the file does is sort the sections in the `_home-sections` Collection according to the `position` value in their frontmatter and output them in turn.
 The positions variable is set by Siteleaf when a user drag-and-drops the sections to re-order them.
 The actual HTML for each section is within each separate file in `_home-sections`.
 These are markdown files for ease of editing within Siteleaf (even though some use only HTML).

 ### Hero